renepacchaux/recipe-revolution/README.md

 big deal to the business and the user.
 I'll also tell you what I did about it.

 The implementation gave me positive vibes.
-I focused on nuanced evidence of a seeded approach to the upload meal feature?
-This case study focuses on why it wasn't mentioned to get Instagram-style foodie meal selfies on the app as soon as possible.
+I spotted nuanced evidence of a seeded approach to the upload meal feature.
+This case study focuses on an implicit requirement to get Instagram-style meal selfies on the app as soon as possible.

 I box my time.
-As a result, my attention to the task was greater, and the work improved when I had micro-deadlines.
+As a result, my attention to the task is well-boudaried and the work improved when I had micro-deadlines.
 In meetings, I did behind the scenes with a digital set of timers.
 I prepared estimates of the amount of time I would take up.
 I controlled the pace at which my ideas were put forth.

 **The wrong flow**